• ADOIT Product Management

 Introduction

-In this blog, we explore how shifting to an intentional design can help organizations create fit-for-purpose operating models.
+In this blog, we explore how shifting to intentional design can help organizations create fit-for-purpose operating models within EA best practices.
 We will discuss what operating models are, why they are essential, and provide insights on how to design them effectively.
 By the end, you’ll understand how a well-designed operating model can improve overall effectiveness and support strategic objectives, paving the way for future success.

 What is an Operating Model?